Charles Edenshaw: As an artist

 According to Florence, Edenshaw began carving argillite and silver when he was about 14.
 While the carving of argillite was initiated by other Haida artists as early as 1820, Edenshaw was the first to carve in precious metals.
 It is assumed that his work pre-1880 included poles, masks, frontlets, chests, and feast dishes, which was the range of Haida art made for ceremonial use.
 Six full-sized poles were attributed to Edenshaw; two have since been determined to have been the work of his uncle.

 By the time of his marriage, Edenshaw was making a living from his art, with his most productive period being 1880-1910.
 His main workspace was a back yard shed; after his children were grown, he worked in the house.
 He spent many winters working in Victoria, British Columbia.
 In the summer months, he and his family traveled to places such as Port Essington, British Columbia, Fort Simpson, Juneau, Alaska, Kasaan, Alaska and Ketchikan, Alaska, where he would create and sell his pieces; Isabella would make and sell baskets and work in the canneries.

 A Raven Transformation Mask, produced by Edenshaw in the 1880s.
 Now in possession of the Pitt Rivers Museum in University of Oxford.

 Edenshaw's silver and gold pieces were likely made for use by the Haida people, as were carved wooden settees, cradles and tombstones.
 Everything else was made for sale to outsiders.
 These carvings included poles, chests, bowls, and platters in wood and argillite, and wooden masks, bentwood boxes, rattles, canes, model canoes and frontlets.
 He also painted designs on baskets, basketry hats and plaques made for sale by Isabella.
 George Cunningham’s store in Port Essington sold their work; collectors came to their home.

 He produced many commissioned works, including for the American Museum of Natural History, and served as consultant to anthropologists.
 His work was collected by the anthropologists Franz Boas and John R. Swanton.

 In 1927, the National Gallery of Canada produced The Exhibition of West Coast Art, which marked the first time that Edenshaw's work was formally identified as 'fine art'; he was placed in the same rank as Emily Carr, Paul Kane and A. Y. Jackson.
 The major collections of Edenshaw’s work are at the American Museum of Natural History, the Field Museum of Natural History, the Royal British Columbia Museum, the Museum of Anthropology at UBC, the Canadian Museum of History, and Oxford University's Pitt Rivers Museum.

+Edenshaw was featured on the Haida Northwest Indian Heritage dollar issued in 1977.